 How could I be covered?
 During those years when I conducted my Copyright and Fair Use workshops for the Fox Chapel Area School District I did research on the topic.
 I came across an article from the Stanford School of Law that outlined what I called the “PANE” factors for Fair Use.
 PANE stands for Purpose, Amount, Nature, and Effect.
 I would tell my audience, “Limit your “PANE” by following some simple guidelines.
 Let’s look at how this framework relates to my issue.

 The Purpose for my posting was to “curate” an article in order to share with my audience of followers something that I thought would be of interest to them.
 I have over 900 people who follow me on Twitter.
 Most are educators who have similar interests about emerging technologies.
-In addition, I’m the co-chair of the Emerging Technologies Committee for the Consortium of Schools Network (CoSN), an organization for educational technology leaders.
+In addition, I’m the former co-chair of the Emerging Technologies Committee for the Consortium of Schools Network (CoSN), an organization for educational technology leaders.
 I write articles and do presentations on topics, such as Emerging Technologies.

 The Amount deals with the percentage of the original work you use.
 Normally you can only use 10% of a resource to stay within the Fair Use realm.
 In this case, it’s moot, since there was only one image.
 When I worked with educators I had them think about using a part of a piece of music or a section of a paper or poem.
 In this case, there is a point that is relevant.
 The photography was part of an article.
 I did not just post the image.
 I posted an article that contained the image.
 Moreover, I did not post multiple copyright images.
 I only posted the story that contained the image in question.

 The Nature is another important point.
 In this case it’s a bit muddy.
 After a second round of investigations, I discovered that I posted the story based on information from another company, TechTerra.
 I copied into my story information that TechTerra shared that included the copyright image.
 The copy of the photo was on the TechTerra server, not on my computer.

 The Effect is also very important.
 My audience read the article with the incorporated photo and increased their knowledge of a unique use of robotics.
 The effect did not limit the market impact of the photographer or agency that owned the image.